vivaria/edisonrul.ing/README.md

 *   "Kuriboh" does not target the attacking monster.
 *   "Kuriboh" only prevents Battle Damage to your Life Points; it will not prevent your monsters from being destroyed.
 *   "Kuriboh" can only be activated while in your hand, its effect cannot be used while "Kuriboh" is on the field.
-*   "Kuriboh's" effect is a Quick Effect.
+*   "Kuriboh"'s effect is a Quick Effect.
 *   "Kuriboh" is activated during damage calculation.
 If your opponent attacks with "Injection Fairy Lily" and activates her effect, you can chain "Kuriboh" to reduce the damage to zero.